opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 SM-created snapshots have names in the format `<policy_name>-<date>-<random number>`.
 Two snapshots created by different policies at the same time always have different names because of the `<policy_name>` prefix.
 To avoid name collisions within the same policy, each snapshot's name contains a random string suffix.

 Each policy has associated metadata that stores the policy status.
 Snapshot management saves SM policies and metadata in the system index, and reads them from the system index.
 Thus, snapshot management depends on the OpenSearch cluster's indexing and searching functions.
-The policy's metadata keeps information about the latest creation and deletion only. .The metadata is read before running every scheduled job, so that SM can continue execution from the previous job's state.
+The policy's metadata keeps information about the latest creation and deletion only.
+The metadata is read before running every scheduled job, so that SM can continue execution from the previous job's state.
 You can view the metadata using the [explain API]({{site.url}}{{site.baseurl}}/opensearch/snapshots/sm-api#explain).

 An SM schedule is a custom [cron]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/cron) expression.
 It consists of two parts: a creation schedule, and a deletion schedule.
 You must set up a schedule that specifies the frequency and timing of taking snapshots.
 Optionally, you can set up a separate schedule for deleting snapshots.

-An SM configuration includes the indices and repository for these snapshots, and has all parameters you can define when [creating a snapshot]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#take-snapshots) using the API.
-Additionally, you can define the format and time zone for the date used in the snapshot's name.
+An SM configuration includes the indices and repository for the snapshots, and supports all parameters you can define when [creating a snapshot]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#take-snapshots) using the API.
+Additionally, you can specify the format and time zone for the date used in the snapshot's name.

 ## Performance